Greg Burson: Legal issues

 In May 2004, Burson was arrested by detectives after barricading himself inside his home in Tujunga for six hours before surrendering.
 Initial reports claimed that an armed S.W.A.T. team had responded to a call from two of his female roommates that he was drunk, armed and holding a third female roommate hostage.
 Officers later discovered that he had a collection of guns in his home.
 Burson also screamed a stream of nonsensical words at the police when they were alerted to his home; one officer said, "He was so drunk, we couldn't tell if he was trying to do one of his voices or was just slurring his words."
 Officer Rudy Villarreal confirmed that all three women involved in the incident lived with Burson, but none of them were harmed.
 The incident resulted in Burson being blacklisted for the rest of his life.

 Death

 After losing voice-over work, Burson struggled with depression and alcoholism.
-On July 22, 2008, he died at the age of 58 due to complications from diabetes and arteriosclerosis.
+On July 22, 2008, he died as a result of complications from diabetes and arteriosclerosis.
+He was 58 years old.